The Complexity of Thermalization in Finite Quantum Systems: Discussion

 \paragraph{Further Work} While in \cref{sec:containment} we showed that $\FSTherm$ is contained in $\PSPACE$ for both the Gibbs ensemble and the microcanonical ensemble with greater than inverse-polynomial width of the energy window, our hardness proof in \cref{sec:FSThermHardness} only applies to the microcanonical ensemble with an energy window $w = \bigomega{\norm{H}/\sqrt{\log{N}}}$.
 Further, the hardness proof relies on a quantum polynomial time reduction as opposed to a more standard classical polynomial time reduction.
 In future work, we hope to show hardness under the more standard reduction, as well as for most general ensembles.
-In \cref{sec:fstherm_gibbs_hardness}, we presented a conjecture under which $\FSThermG$ is $\PSPACE$-hard.
-If this conjecture is true, then combined with \cref{thm:fstherm_gibbs_containment}, $\FSThermG$ is $\PSPACE$-complete (and using only a classical polynomial time reduction).
-In future work, we hope to verify this conjecture.
-Our argument in \cref{sec:fstherm_gibbs_hardness} that there is a classical polynomial time reduction from $\FSHalt$ to $\FSThermG$ (if our conjecture is true) makes use of the fact that in 1D for constant $\beta$, there exists a polynomial time classical algorithm to compute Gibbs expectation values \cite{Alhambra_Cirac_2021}.
+In \cref{sec:fstherm_gibbs_hardness}, we proved that $\FSThermG$ is $\PSPACE$-hard.
+Thus, combined with \cref{thm:fstherm_gibbs_containment}, $\FSThermG$ is $\PSPACE$-complete (and using only a classical polynomial time reduction).
+Our argument in \cref{sec:fstherm_gibbs_hardness} that there is a classical polynomial time reduction from $\FSHalt$ to $\FSThermG$ makes use of the fact that in 1D for constant $\beta$, there exists a polynomial time classical algorithm to compute Gibbs expectation values \cite{Alhambra_Cirac_2021}.
 This algorithms make use of the locality of $H$ and exponential decay of correlations to construct matrix product operators for Gibbs states.
 In our tuning construction in \cref{sec:changingquantum} to prove hardness of $\FSTherm$, which relies on computing local observables, we do not make use of the additional structure of $H$ when estimating local observables of $\rhoMC$.
 One possible strategy to make the reduction from $\FSHalt$ to $\FSTherm$ classical rather than quantum could be to make use of this structure to show that local observables of $\rhoMC$ can be estimated efficiently classically.
 Such an approach may show that $\FSTherm$ is indeed $\PSPACE$-complete.
+Another strategy would be to use ensemble equivalence results, such as those of Brandão and Cramer \cite{brandao2015equivalence}, to provide quantiative bounds on the deviation of the microcanonical and Gibbs expected values for sufficiently large system size, which we can then use to efficiently classically perform the tuning procedure for microcanonical ensembles.

 One direction for future work is investigating complexity of different formulations of thermalization and equilibration.
 An example of a notion of thermalization and ensembles that is not captured by our work is equilibration of integrable systems to generalized Gibbs ensembles \cite{Rigol_Dunjko_Yurovsky_Olshanii_2007, DAlessio_Rigol_2016}.
 An additional open question is related to thermalization of subsystems.
 For example, in a system with two parts $A,B$, with dynamics generated by a hamiltonian $H = H_A + H_B + H_{AB}$, we may like to know under which conditions and inverse temperatures $\beta$ the behavior of subsystem $A$ is captured by the Gibbs ensemble $\propto e^{-\beta H_A}$.